Marine Corps Systems Command: Ground Combat Element Systems (GCES)

 Ground Combat Element Systems equips and sustains the Marine Corps with fully integrated infantry, reconnaissance, and artillery weapons systems and their supporting equipment to increase the lethality of the Ground Combat Element.
 In partnership with stakeholders, GCES executes the in-service support of fielded equipment to ensure readiness.
 The Program Managers for GCES are: Infantry Weapons, Fire Support Systems, and Long Range Fires.

 Command Element Systems (CES)

 Command Element Systems provides and sustains command, control, communications and intelligence capabilities to the MAGTF.
 The Program Managers for CES are: Intelligence Systems, Command & Control, and Communications Systems.

 Logistics Combat Element Systems (LCES)

-Logistics Combat Element Systems equips and sustains Marine Forces with supply, maintenance, ammunition and engineering systems in order to enable success in current and future operations.
-The Program Managers for LCES are: Engineer Systems, Supply & Maintenance Systems, and Ammunition.
+Logistics Combat Element Systems equips and sustains the Fleet Marine Forces with Engineering, Supply, Maintenance, Ammunition, and Tactical Wheeled Vehicle systems and solutions to enable lethality.
+The Program Management Offices for LCES are: Engineer Systems, Supply & Maintenance Systems, Ammunition, Light Tactical Vehicles, and Medium & Heavy Tactical Vehicles.

 Supporting Establishment Systems (SES)

 The Program Managers for SES are: Networks & Infrastructure, Customer Support & Strategic Sourcing, and Applications.